It didn’t all start out European cat food and Scandinavian veterinarians.

 Olive was working it!
 She locked her green eyes on Mimi and started purring while she went through the “look at what a cute cat I am” routine.
 She was incredibly friendly and Mimi and I both loved her right away.
 We started the adoption process that day, but she hadn’t been vaccinated and spayed yet, as was California’s policy when adopting from shelters.
 We were told to come back in a couple of days to pick her up.

 A couple of days later we get a call from the shelter saying that Olive hadn’t been spayed yet because she had a respiratory infection.
-They went on to ask if we still wanted her?
+Did they ask if we still wanted her?
 The question irritated me, and I told them that we were on our way to pick her up and that we would have our own vet handle everything.

 They don’t like the plane ride or airport security very much, but they love exploring new apartments.
 It was on this journey that we first discovered how much the cats love stairs.
 We had always been in single story apartments but when we moved to Limassol, Cyprus, we rented a condo with a loft.
 There was a spiral staircase leading up to the bedroom in the loft that the cats claimed and never gave back.